rozek/node-red-ai-toolkit/README.md

 * [node-red-on-always-free-vm](https://github.com/rozek/node-red-on-always-free-vm), a set of instructions how to install a Node-RED server on an Oracle "Always-Free" VM (a program that gives you two small machines reachable from the internet all around the clock (24/7) for free, without ads or other nag-ware)

-For deployment, you may replace the web server from one of the above examples by another one based on Node.js with Express (which still allows you to modify its behaviour without too much effort). in that case, you may consider
+For deployment, you may replace the web server from one of the above examples by another one based on Node.js with Express (which still allows you to modify its behaviour without too much effort).
+In that case, you may consider

 * [node-red-within-express](https://github.com/rozek/node-red-within-express) - an HTTP(S) server with embedded Node-RED instance